Top 99 Marriage Problems And Solutions

 70. Incompatibility issues

-Being the yang of your partner’s ying helps to make your marriage and easy ride.
+Being the Yang of your partner’s Ying helps to make your marriage an easy ride.
 If this isn’t the case, then you and your partner probably have compatibility issues.

 71. Culture Shock

 Marrying someone from another culture or part of the world can be really tricky.
-The difference in lifestyles, beliefs about certain things can really add to the strain.
+The difference in lifestyles and beliefs about certain things can really add to the strain.

 72. Trivializing issues